Cost of Obsessive Compulsive Disorder (OCD) Treatment and Testing

 Knowing what to expect during the admission process can reduce some of the uncertainty.
 There may be differences among our different mental health facilities.
 Below, we’ve provided a general overview of some of the key components of the admission process at A Mission For Michael (AMFM) Mental Health Treatment Centers:

 • The first step, reaching out for help, is often the most challenging.
-To help you feel in control, you can contact AMFM by phone or email to initiate the admission process.
+To help you feel in control, you can contact AMFM by phone or email to ask questions such as “how much does it cost to get tested for OCD?”.
+Our team is here to help answer your questions.

 • Next, you will participate in an OCD screening and assessment that explores your OCD symptoms.
 We will discuss their intensity, frequency, and how they affect your day-to-day life.
 This allows us to provide you with an appropriate treatment recommendation.